scfrederic/from-sponline-to-sp2019/README.md

 "@microsoft/load-themed-styles": "^1.4.1"
 ```

-### Modify the config\write-manifests.json
+### 3.2 Modify the config\write-manifests.json
-Open the "config" folder and then edit the "write-manifests.json" file to add the path to the CDN SharePoint library you have created at step 3.
+Open the "config" folder and then **edit the "write-manifests.json" file to add the path to the CDN library** (created at step 3).

 For example,
 ```shell